CodeByEx/discord-js-helpers/MIGRATION.md

 # Migration Guide: From Discord.js v1 to v2 Components

-This guide helps you migrate from Discord.js v1 embeds and components to the new v2 components system using discord-js-simplified.
+This guide helps you migrate from Discord.js v1 embeds and components to the new v2 components system using djs-helper-kit.

 ## 🚀 Quick Migration